ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 - Memory: 32GB DDR4 2400 MHz
 - OS: Ubuntu 22.04.2 LTS / 5.19.0-46-generic

-The load testing tool used is [Hyperfoil](https://hyperfoil.io), a distributed benchmark framework oriented towards microservices.
+The load testing tool used is [Hyperfoil](https://hyperfoil.io), a distributed benchmark framework oriented towards microservices that avoids the coordinated-omission fallacy.

 The specific model of the wall power meter used is the [Ketotek KTEM02-1](https://www.amazon.de/-/en/dp/B0B2953JM5).